rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 They have become callous and have given themselves up to sensuality, greedy to practice every kind of impurity. ^0419

-But that is not the way you learned Christ !— ^0420
+But that is not the way you learned Christ!-- ^0420

 assuming that you have heard about him and were taught in him, as the truth is in Jesus, ^0421